2025-environmental-bioinformatics/Lab-Unix/README.md

 >🧩 Challenge
 >Try these commands:
->- From inside unix-folders-master/measurements/, open lipids.dat using a relative path.
+>- From inside `unix-folders-master/measurements/`, open `lipids.dat` which is inside `data\` using a relative path.
->- From anywhere on the system, print the contents of truth using an absolute path.
+>- From anywhere on the system, print the contents of `truth` using an absolute path.

 ## 2.4.
 Working with files and directories